-The HT49R50 provides two oscillator circuits for system clocks, i.e., RC oscillator and crystal oscillator, determined by options.
+The HT49R50A provides three oscillator circuits for system clocks, .e., RC oscillator, crystal oscillator and 32768Hz crystal oscillator, determined by options.
 No matter what type of oscillator is selected, the signal is used for the system clock.
-The HALT mode stops the system oscillator and ignores external signal to conserve power.
+The HALT mode stops the system oscillator (RC and crystal oscillator only) and ignores external signal to conserve power.
+The 32768Hz crystal oscillator (system oscillator) still runs at HALT mode.
+If the 32768Hz crystal oscillator is selected as the system oscillator, the system oscillator is not stopped; but the instruction execution is stopped.
+Since the (used as system oscillator or RTC oscillator) is also designed for timing purposes, the internal timing (RTC, time base, WDT) operation still runs even if the system enters the HALT mode.

-Of the two oscillators, if the RC oscillator is used, an external resistor between OSC1 and VSS is required, and the range of the resistance should be from $100k\Omega$ to $1M\Omega$.
+Of the three oscillators, if the RC oscillator is used, an external resistor between OSC1 and VSS is required, and the range of the resistance should be from $40k\Omega$ to $680k\Omega$.
 The system clock, divided by 4, is available on OSC2 with pull-high resistor, which can be used to synchronize external logic.
 The RC oscillator provides the most cost effective solution.
 However, the frequency of the oscillation may vary with VDD, temperature, and the chip itself due to process variations.
 It is therefore, not suitable for timing sensitive operations where accurate oscillator frequency is desired.